June 1 in Music History: Happy Birthday, Brandi Carlile

 2017 - Thanks to the song by Eminem, the word "stan" was added to the Oxford American Dictionary, defined as "an overzealous or obsessive fan of a particular celebrity."

-2019 - Tyler, The Creator's offbeat album Igor debuts at #1 in the US, beating the far more traditional and trendy Father Of Asahd by DJ Khaled, the heavy favorite.
-Igor goes on to win the Grammy Award for Best Rap Album.
+2019 - Tyler, The Creator's offbeat album Igor debuted at No. 1 in the U.S., beating the far more traditional and trendy Father Of Asahd by DJ Khaled, the heavy favorite.
+Igor went on to win the Grammy Award for Best Rap Album.

 Birthdays: